xyproto/orbiton/README.md

 * `ctrl-s` - Save
 * `ctrl-w` - Format the current file using `goimport` or `clang-format`.
 Jump to the problematic line on error when using `goimport`.
 * `ctrl-a` - Go to start of line, then start of text on the same line
-* `ctrl-e` - Go to end of line
+* `ctrl-e` - Go to end of line, then to the end of the next line
 * `ctrl-p` - Scroll up 10 lines
 * `ctrl-n` - Scroll down 10 lines
 * `ctrl-k` - Delete characters to the end of the line, then delete the line
-* `ctrl-g` - toggle filename/line/column/unicode/word count status display
+* `ctrl-g` - toggle status bar for filename, line, column, unicode number and word count
 * `ctrl-d` - Delete a single character
 * `ctrl-t` - Toggle syntax highlighting
 * `ctrl-r` - Toggle text or draw mode (for ASCII graphics)